 While SMEs may not have access to the same resources as larger businesses or global corporations, their agile nature allows them to more easily make the necessary changes to their work culture and processes to help implement Ireland’s circular economy.

-Here are some steps smaller businesses can take to migrate towards a circular economy.
+Here are some steps smaller businesses can take to migrate towards it.

-Smaller businesses can incorporate sustainable, eco-friendly design into their products and services.
+Smaller business models can incorporate sustainable economic growth, eco-friendly design into their products and services.
 This can apply to a product’s entire lifecycle, from product design to manufacturing, distribution and use.

 The design of products and services should be carefully considered to make supply chains as sustainably as possible, such as creating modular products that support easy end-user repair or component replacement.